 Airports in Denmark

-There are four international airports in Denmark which have international flights and the busiest is, of course, Copenhagen Airport.
-However, you might consider using other airports too, for example, if you want to visit Legoland, then the best option would be Billund Airport which is located only 2 kilometres from the airport.
-The airports listed below have international routes but there are also other active airports like Bornholm and Midtjyllands which operate national routes only.
+There are four international airports in Denmark, and the busiest is, of course, Copenhagen Airport.
+However, you might consider using other airports too!
+For example, if you want to visit Legoland, then the best option would be Billund Airport.
+The reason is its close proximity to the famous park, being only 2 km away from each other.
+The airports listed below have mostly international routes.
+However, active airports like Bornholm and Midtjyllands operate national routes only.

 Copenhagen Airport – IATA code CPH

 ~30 mio. passengers

 Also referred to as Kastrup Airport, Copenhagen Airport is the largest international airport in Denmark.
 Besides serving the capital of Denmark, it also serves Zealand, Öresund Region and a part of southern Sweden.
 Copenhagen Airport is located on Amager, the island 8 kilometres south of Copenhagen and 24 kilometres west of Malmö (Sweden).
 It is a hub for Scandinavian Airlines, Thomas Cook Airlines Scandinavia and Norwegian Air Shuttle.
 You can reach Copenhagen city centre in less than 15 minutes by bus, train or metro.

 Billund Airport is the second busiest airport in Denmark, only 2 kilometres away from the Billund city centre.
 The airport has more than 20 regular international flights, among which is a flight to Sharm el-Sheikh in Egypt.
 The number of passengers is growing every year due to airport’s vicinity to Legoland Billund park, which can be reached by bus from the airport in only 6 minutes.
 The city centre of Billund is also easily reached by several bus lines.

 Aalborg Airport – IATA code AAL